 If I can eat something 4 days in a row, then you know it has to be good.
 Let me tell you something, even dietitians need to work on their diets sometimes and I was feeling like I took a side road for a couple of weeks and needed to get back on the main highway…of healthy eating.
+Slow roasted sweet potatoes with vegan chili is a hearty and filling meal for any day of the week.

 When I feel a little “blah”, I know I need to switch things up.
 So, how do I get back on track?
 I start by increasing my fruit and vegetables, exponentially.
 This is the advice I have always given clients and it’s the advice I use myself.